Digital Learning Caregiver Programs

 Caregiving can be a 24/7 responsibility.
-When emotions run high, caregivers who have access to ditigal learning caregiver programs and online caregiver support have the tools to remain confident and to manage care.
-Pamela’s caregiving library, videos, and live The Caring Generation radio program for caregivers and aging adults offers ongoing support for caregivers who have questions about caring for elderly parents, spouses, and loved ones.
+When emotions run high, caregivers who have access to digital learning caregiver programs and online caregiver support have the tools to remain confident and to manage care.
+Pamela’s caregiving library, videos, and live The Caring Generation radio program and podcasts for caregivers and aging adults offer ongoing support for caregivers who have questions about caring for elderly parents, spouses, and loved ones.

 Why is Being a Caregiver So Exhausting?

-Caregiving can blow up a well-organized life into many directions.
+Caregiving can blow up a well-organized life in many directions.
 An accident or health emergency of an elderly parent or loved one can require immediate and frequent attention.
 The stress of this unexpected event can feel overwhelming and exhausting.
-Feeling confused and experiencing life in a state of commotion becomes a daily stress for caregivers.
+Feeling confused and experiencing life in a state of commotion becomes daily stressor for caregivers.

 Working women caregivers bear the majority of caregiving responsibilities 60% to 40% versus men.
 Women make both household and healthcare decisions.
 The risks to working caregivers who do not seek support are physical and emotional health concerns plus the risk of maintaining a career.

 Caregivers are doing more and more.
 In Pamela’s The Caring Generation Radio Program called “Why Is Caregiving So Exhausting?” she reveals how to manage caregiving responsibilities and reveals new responsibilities that caregivers will face.
 Download, listen, read, and share this valuable podcast with others.